 This was the technological breakthrough the team had been working for and after 9 months of sheer dedication, VisitorMetrix was on schedule for an April release as Capillary’s first fully AI-powered hardware product.

 The team didn’t rest there though.
-After having successfully developed and launched VisitorMetrix, the team immediately switched gears to ensuring the footfall counter was not just technologically but also market viable as well.
+After having successfully developed and launched VisitorMetrix, the team immediately switched gears to ensuring the people counter was not just technologically but also market viable as well.

 The 6 months following the release saw the team focus all their efforts on stabilizing the product to ensure optimal functioning under real-time conditions and fine tuning the device to account for full-functionality on all counts.